deeanalyst/codeassist/README.md

    ```bash
    lt --port 3000
    ```
    Copy the link that gets outputted like in the image below or hold down `Ctrl` while left-clicking the url.
+The `VPS IP`  will be your password when you load the URL

    <img width="646" height="207" alt="image" src="https://github.com/user-attachments/assets/210c691b-d463-4b39-abf4-33286abe42ac" />